Skip to main content

 The Valkyries’ inaugural season was historic across the board.
 They posted the best-ever record for a first-year WNBA team, shattered attendance counts in both total and average home game turnout, and became the first expansion team in league history to punch a ticket to the playoffs in its debut year.

 And it was a dogfight to get there.
-More lineup and roster changes than any other team this year, a season-ending injury to their All Star, and multiple hardship contracts offered just to keep enough bodies on the bench.
+More lineup and roster changes than any other team this year, a season-ending injury to their emerging star, multiple hardship contracts offered just to keep enough bodies on the bench.

 Through it all, Golden State learned to thrive in the margins, and built the resiliency to gut out close games — 13 of its wins were decided by 10 points or fewer.
 Nakase set the tone from day one, opening training camp with defense-only practices.
 The result?
 Complete buy-in on her disruption-first philosophy for a team that finished third in the league in defensive rating.